OussamaBenSlama/AI-Quiz-generator/readme.md

 - Use **Ollama embeddings** for vector similarity search
 - Generate a quiz with 8 questions based on the content
 - Submit your answers and receive feedback
+- Different types of questions (Yes/No, multiple choice, short response)

 ## Demo
 ![Demo](images/demo.gif)